Rhinemann/mage-hack/src/chapters/Character Creation.typ

 - One for your personality, or motivation;
 - One for your Sleeper life;
 - One for your affiliation with a Group of Magi.
-  > Examples: A Hermetic Mage, A Verbena Witch, A NWO Agent…;
+  Examples: A Hermetic Mage, A Verbena Witch, A NWO Agent...;

 Each of your distinctions benefits from the Hinder SFX:

 *Hinder:* Roll a #spec_char.d4 instead of a #spec_char.d8 for a distinction to earn 1 #spec_char.pp.

 === Step 2: Assign Attributes
-Each attribute defaults to #spec_char.d4 and you have 3, 5 and 7 points to step them up.
+Each attribute defaults to #spec_char.d4 and you have 3, 4 and 5 points assigned to a category to step them up.

+Maximum attribute value at character creation is #spec_char.d10.

 === Step 3: Assign Skills
-Each Skill defaults to #spec_char.d4 and you have 15 points to step up skills.
+Each Skill defaults to #spec_char.d4 and you have 4, 5 and 7 points assigned to a category to step up skills.

-Maximum skill at character creation is #spec_char.d10.
+Maximum skill value at character creation is #spec_char.d10.

-As a general guide, 9 points represent what you learned from your Sleeper Life and 6 represent what you've learned since Awakening if you're playing a competent but young mage.

 === Step 4: Spheres
 You have 6 points to spend on sphere rating, starting on #spec_char.d4, maximum Sphere rating at character creation is #spec_char.d8.